 About Mission Housing Development Corporation

 Since 1971, Mission Housing Development Corporation has provided affordable housing options to residents of San Francisco.
 Now, Mission Housing is one of the largest nonprofit housing organizations in San Francisco, owning or managing 35 buildings.
-The organization currently serves almost 3,000 residents in 1,600 units.
-350 additional rental units are being developed.
+The organization currently serves some 3,000 residents in 1,600 units.
+1,000 additional 100 percent affordable rental units are being developed.

 Since 1971, Mission Housing Development Corporation has created and preserved quality affordable housing, and pioneered innovative, award winning housing developments that define the personality of the Mission District.